udexon/SymForth/README.md

 <img src="SymForth/SymForth_expandv.png" width=600>

-The most significant innovation in this project is the RCP stack, which allows SymEngine objects (RCP=Reference Counter Pointers) to be stored on stack and subsequently manipulated:
+The most significant innovation in this project is the RCP stack, which allows SymEngine objects (RCP=Reference Counted Pointers) to be stored on stack and subsequently manipulated:
 ```
 std::stack<SymEngine::RCP<const Basic>> RCP_S;
 ```